metal-crow/Dark-Souls-PvP-AI/README.md

     * spear game too strong
     * backflips still happening.
 Bad 21, 1:56
     * glitch with timers not resetting between animations.
 If the last one ended at say 0.3 and the next one has a dodge timer of 0.5, we will dodge immediatly, and early.
 Try and find another timer 1.
-    * memory.
-If last action was toggle escape, dont attack, dodge.
-In neural net logics.
     * i was wrong. dead angles dont protect against parrying.
     * should attack even when enemy attacking, just determine their direciton and attack to their side or behind.
     * too prone to trading, imrpove attack neural network
     * impove bs neural network accuracy. try to bs with neural network on and using strafing, train with that
-    * CE camera lock script causes crashes
+    * CE camera lock script causes crashes.
+Fix: disable all scripts before invasions and disconnect.

   * **HIGH Priority**
     * have fully automated version.
 When in world, put down sign.
 When enemy detected, enable ai.
 Put on server, steam to switch.